bradbell/xrst/sphinx/test_out/heading_links.rst

 Example
 *******

-The :ref:`heading_exam` section contains an example using these links.
+The :ref:`@heading_exam` section contains an example using these links.

 .. toctree::
    :maxdepth: 1